Labradors are by far the most popular dog in America, topping American Kennel Club’s list of breed registrations for 29

 Today, Labradoodles are more commonly seen as a family pet rather than a service animal.
 Playful and kind hearted, Labradoodles are a great match for children and grownups alike known for their family oriented nature.

-Since 1991, a miniature Labradoodle has been available too, packing the loving and caring nature of the breed into a much smaller, apartment-friendly package.
+Since 1991, a mini Labradoodle has been available too, packing the loving and caring nature of the breed into a much smaller, apartment-friendly package.

 5. Dalmador – Dalmatian and Labrador Mix

 A relatively new mix breed, the dalmador is a medium sized dog that is intelligent, patient, and loyal.
 They may inherit some of the Dalmatians tendency to guard, but they still make excellent family pets.

 Unlike other Labrador Mixed breeds on this list, the dalmador requires very little grooming.
 Their short coats need brushing once every week or so to keep they shiny and mud free.